 The accessory pouch also opens wide and is big and cavernous to carry a hooded sweatshirt or other items, thus contributing to the total amount of luggage you can cram into this pack.

 The separate zippered pouch in the bottom of the pack is excelllent for keeping workout clothes, rock climbing gear for your trip to the rock gym after work, etc. Note, however, that this takes up volume in the main compartment.
 We found that even when we maxed out that bottom compartment, we were still able to fit a lot into the main compartment.
 The pocket tapers just enough to allow you to pack flat things and clothing easily around the protruding pouch.

 This travel pack is made of relatively durable materials, though not the toughest in this review.
 This is not designed as a rugged outdoor backpack, though it will stand up to a lot of outdoor use, and is just as tough as a lot of climbing packs we've owned.
-For a much more durable pack that crosses over to more rigorous outdoor use, check out the Mountain Hardwear Splitter.

 The quality of the manufacturing and attention to detail, however, make it a long-lasting pack.
 It has strong zippers and a design that minimizes strain on seams and zippers.
 The pack handled overstuffing better than most in this review.